 It is only the adult flea who lives on the cat, and they make up approximately 5% of the flea population in the home.
-The rest of the flea’s life-cycle is spent in the environment, so in order to eliminate fleas, it is important to treat both the cat and the environment at the same time.
+The rest of the flea’s life cycle is spent in the environment, so to eliminate fleas, it is important to treat both the cat and the environment at the same time.

 Fleas like warmth and humidity and are most prevalent in the warmer months.

 I won’t go into this in detail as it is covered elsewhere on the site so will be brief.
 The flea life cycle is in four stages.

 - Egg – The adult flea lays up to 30 eggs a day.
 Eggs are white and oval in appearance and around 1/2mm long.
 Eggs are laid on your cat but due to their smooth shell, they drop off into the environment.

 - Larvae – After several days, the flea larvae emerge from the egg.
 It is maggot-like in appearance and up to 6mm in length.
 The larvae are sensitive to light and hide in dark cracks and under furniture close to your pet’s chosen sleeping areas, feeding on adult flea feces and flea eggs.

 - Pupae – After 1-3 weeks, the flea larvae pupate, taking up to 10 days to develop into an adult flea, however, they can remain dormant in their protective cocoon for several months.